-Maria Ryna P. Inocencio Director for Risk Management
+Maria Ryna P. Inocencio

+Director for Risk Management

-Ryna Inocencio was named Director for Risk Management since July 2018.
+Ms. Ryna Inocencio was named Director for Risk Management in July 2018.
 She is responsible for overseeing the Company's Enterprise Risk Management operations including Business Continuity Management and Sustainability Practices.

 Her team provides independent oversight and guidance for managing risk including the development and implementation of risk management measures across the Company.
 Her team leads efforts to build and sustain a culture in which all employees understand the importance of managing risk to deliver responsible growth and serve the Company's customers, clients and communities.
+As the Secretariat Head for the Sustainability Committee, she drives the commitment of the Company in enabling the achievement of the Company's objective of ensuring that sustainability principles and practices are embedded within the Company's operational activities.

-Prior to joining the Company, she spent over twenty years with Philippine National Bank and China Bank working as a Credit Policy/Risk Officer where she specialized in policy formulation and institution of internal controls for both institutions.
-She graduated from University of Santo Tomas with a bachelor's degree in Commerce, major in Business Administration.
+Prior to joining the Company, she spent over 20 years with PNB and China Bank working as a Credit Policy/Risk Officer where she specialized in policy formulation and institution of internal controls for both institutions.
+She graduated from the University of Santo Tomas with a Bachelor's degree in Commerce, major in Business Administration.